 Success here is partially dependent upon the computer's speed.
 It needs to be fast enough to run at low buffer sizes so that there is no noticeable latency between the input signal and, say, the reverb return.
 This kind of flexible routing allows for a variety of choices: running aux 5-6 as effects sends to outboard gear, internal effects sends (native to the board), DAW plug-ins (via USB) or as monitor mix feeds...a truly powerful feature!
-Be sure to review the software requirements on www.mackie.com to confirm that the latest device drivers are currently in use.
+Be sure to review the software requirements on www.720trees.com to confirm that the latest device drivers are currently in use.

-19. TALKBACK MIC
+19. Talkback Mic

-This is where you plug in your external talkback microphone if you need to have one.
-You may use a dynamic or self-powered condenser microphone.
+This is where to plug in an external talkback microphone.
+Dynamic and self-powered condenser microphones work well.

-20. POWER
+20. Power